saveitforparts/Discovery-Drive-Scan/README.md

 - -bt Bias Tee enabled (1) or disabled (0)
 - -g Gain for RTL-SDR
 - -p Preview mode enabled (1) or disabled (0)
-- -i Integration time.
-Shorter should result in a faster scan but possibly less smooth data.
 - -bw Bandwidth of the scan in kHz.
 8 is equivalent to Narrow FM, 250 is close to Wideband FM, etc.

 The script will generate two files while it runs.
 The first is scan-settings-<timestamp>.txt which